neilpf2014/moxie_board_ESP32/README.md

 # Moxie board code for ESP32

-For new PRS Moxieboard controler using MQTT to send teams button presses back via Wifi modifed to use only the MCU pins now.
+For new PRS Moxieboard controler using MQTT to send teams button presses back via Wifi Use scan of button from array of MCU pins.

-No QOS dev branch
+No QOS for recpt of messages

-Will send a string starting with UID followed by comma separated list of button presses.
-Is not going to check for anything coming back for the MQTT broker.
+Will send a string starting with M(millisecs since ESP32 Boot); followed by comma separated list of button presses.
+This is not going to check for anything coming back for the MQTT broker.

- #*This is a WIP  -- todo fix mDNS*
+ #*mDNS works now*